📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

 When it comes to the cost of living, retirement in Portugal is even cheaper, but in the grand scheme of things, both countries offer affordable living compared to other countries in Europe.

-Spain is also known for its healthy lifestyle thanks to Mediterranean cuisine and its outdoor lifestyle.
-Similar to Portugal, Spain has enough beauty to go around, for instance, the ancient architecture and the pristine beaches, just to mention a few.
+Spain is also well known for its healthy lifestyle, largely attributed to its Mediterranean cuisine and strong outdoor culture.
+Similar to Portugal, Spain offers abundant natural and cultural beauty, including ancient architecture and pristine beaches, among many other attractions.

 Differences between the countries